kannanpnp/risk2safe-ra-studio/README.md

 # ⬡ Risk2Safe Risk Assessment Studio

-**Task-Based Risk Assessment · EI 3580 · ADNOC 6×6 Risk Matrix**
+**Task-Based Risk Assessment · EI 3580 · 6×6 Risk Matrix**

-A professional, production-ready web application for conducting task-based risk assessments aligned with the Energy Institute Guidance on Human Factors in Task-Based Risk Assessment (EI 3580, January 2025) and the ADNOC Corporate 6×6 Risk Matrix (HSE-RM-ST01 v1, August 2019).
+A professional, production-ready web application for conducting task-based risk assessments aligned with the Energy Institute Guidance on Human Factors in Task-Based Risk Assessment (EI 3580, January 2025) and the 6×6 Risk Matrix.

 ---